 Despite comedian Martin Mull’s claim that “writing about music is like dancing about architecture,” this is a treasure trove of information, opinions and insight, documenting events from the great years of Downbeat magazine.
 The feud between Jelly Roll Morton and W.C.
 Handy makes for fascinating reading, as does the discussion Don DeMichael has with John Coltrane and Eric Dolphy.
 But these are only a few of the gems, and only avid collectors who have back issues of the magazine would have access to the wealth of knowledge contained in this very welcome addition to anyone’s jazz library.

 Let music help you to beat the February blues – and make some of it live jazz.
 Happy listening!

-Jim Galloway is a saxophonist, band leader and Artistic Director of the Toronto Downtown Jazz Festival.
+Jim Galloway is a saxophonist, band leader and former artistic director of Toronto Downtown Jazz.
 He can be contacted at: firstname.lastname@example.org.